-Our alcohol clinic is a 28 day programme to help you safely come off alcohol.
-The Alcohol Clinic provides a safe place to receive an alcohol detox and to begin your initial recovery from alcohol addiction.
+Private clinics offer a 7-10 detox, 28 day programmes and longer rehab to help you safely come off alcohol.
+The Private Alcohol Clinics provide a safe place to receive an alcohol detox and to begin your initial recovery from alcohol addiction.
 Admission is simple.
 First you will be seen by a professional counsellor who will assess and discuss your needs.
-You will be given an explanation of the alcohol detox and the alcohol rehab part of your stay with us.
+You will be given an explanation of the alcohol detox and the alcohol rehab part of your stay.
 Your questions will be answered.
+We believe it is important that you know what to expect

 We can help